Averyy/bridge-status-api/README.md

 [![Docker Image](https://img.shields.io/docker/v/averyyyy/bridge-status-api?style=flat-square&logo=docker)](https://hub.docker.com/r/averyyyy/bridge-status-api)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A simple API that scrapes the Great Lakes St. Lawrence Seaway bridge status website and provides that information for consumption.
+If they update the layout of their bridge status website it will cause this to break, but as of June 2024 the new update has been coming soon for ~2 years.

 This self-hosted solution is built using Flask, BeautifulSoup, and APScheduler, and is containerized using Docker for ease of deployment.
+You'll need to setup your own reverse proxy.

 ## Table of Contents